 Where Do I Start?

-To answer the above question you must first realize that just by being here, you have already started.
-Just by opening up the beginners’ guide to sustainable living, you have made the decision to investigate ways in which you can be a better person.
+To answer the above question, you must first realize that just by being here, you have already started.
+Just by opening up the beginner’s guide to sustainable living, you have decided to investigate ways to be a better person.

-You have also realized that today’s use then throwaway culture, is both immoral and unsustainable and there is a real need for change.
-However the good news is that by adopting a sustainable living lifestyle, you can help the planet, it’s people, plants, and animals and start the process of preventing a global catastrophe.
+You have also realized that today’s use then throwaway culture is immoral and unsustainable, and there is a real need for change.
+However, the good news is that by adopting a sustainable living lifestyle, you can help the planet, its people, plants, and animals and start the process of preventing a global catastrophe.

-All this can be done from your own home and with very little cost, indeed over time you might actually make savings rather than add extra expenditure.
+All this can be done from your own home and with minimal cost; indeed, you might actually make savings over time rather than add extra expenditure.

-Yes, thats right, moving to a sustainable lifestyle can indeed save you money in the medium to long run!
+Yes, that’s right, moving to a sustainable lifestyle can indeed save you money in the medium to the long run!

 Sound too good to be true?

-Well its not, it’s just about lifestyle changes and being better informed as to what is the best, most ethical, most sustainable and planet-friendly way of doing things.
+Well, it’s not.
+It’s just about lifestyle changes and being better informed about the best, most ethical, most sustainable, and planet-friendly way of doing things.

 This guide to sustainable living is edited down into bite-size chunks.
 I can then will quickly explain some of the concepts associated with living a sustainable lifestyle.